WaliAblikim/WaliAblikim/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- 💻 I'm Currently Working On Vue
+- 💻 I'm Currently Working with Vue
-- ⏳ Exploring TypeScript & React
+- ⏳ Exploring Angular & React
 - 🤟🏻 I'm a passionate geek, amatuer singer, and fitness lover.
 I also write pieces of poetry, blogs.

 ---